-This study provides important insights into the nesting ecology of the IGHO.
-We documented 21 nests across five intensive study sites, all of which were located in live trees-an observation consistent with earlier findings for other hornbill species by Madge (1969), Kemp (1976), Hussain (1984), and Poonswad et al. (1987).
-Although we initially recorded one nest in a dead tree, it was destroyed during a thunderstorm and therefore excluded from the analysis.
-Parveen & Ilyas (2017) recorded 86 tree species on the Aligarh Muslim University campus, of which IGHO used only a small fraction (12%) for nesting.
+tree species on the Aligarh Muslim University campus, of which IGHO used only a small fraction (12 %) for nesting.
 No single tree emerged as statistically preferred even though Eucalyptus tereticornis accounted for the largest share of cavities.
 This absence of species-level selectivity suggests that hornbills exploit whichever large, cavity-bearing trees remain available, reinforcing the need to retain structural diversity rather than focusing on any one "favoured" species.
 Furthermore, rather than exhibiting species-specific preferences, hornbills appeared to select trees based on structural attributes-particularly taller trees with larger girths-that may offer more suitable nesting cavities.
 Additionally, hornbills likely favoured commonly available tree species, such as Eucalyptus, perhaps due to the scarcity of natural cavities suitable for nesting (Poonswad 1995).
 As one of the most frequently occurring and structurally suitable tree species across all five study sites, Eucalyptus likely met the cavity and size requirements of the species.

 Our analysis demonstrates that IGHO do not choose nest sites at random.
-Trees that supported active nests were significantly taller, thicker, and embedded in stands with greater stem density, species richness, and diversity than control trees, whereas distances to roads and houses did not differ between nest-centred and random plots.
+Trees that supported active nests were significantly taller, thicker, and embedded in stands with greater stem density, species richness, and diversity than control trees, whereas distances to roads and houses did not differ between nest-centered and random plots.
 One pair even bred in an Azadirachta indica cavity just 3 m from a human dwelling and a paved road, confirming that this species can tolerate intense human activity provided structural requirements are met.
 Similar plasticity in selection of nesting sites has been recorded elsewhere: hornbills in Nagpur nested on street trees within bustling markets (Kasambe 2020), and a pair in Indore in Madhya Pradesh successfully reared young inside a cavity that had formed in a concrete boundary wall (Gadikar 2017).
 Across sites, therefore, nest-site occupancy appears to be governed primarily by cavity suitability and the local abundance of fruit-bearing trees rather than by a fixed buffer distance from people.
-These observations, together with earlier work in forested landscapes (Datta & Rawat 2004; Charde et al. 2011), support a two-component framework for hornbill persistence in human-modified habitats: (i) a structural filter, in which nests are restricted to cavities of adequate size, depth, and micro-climate; natural or man-made, and (ii) a forage filter, in which year-round fruit supply and low hunting pressure allow adults to maintain body condition during the prolonged nesting cycle (Mudappa & Raman 2009).
-Habitat management planning that preserves large cavity-bearing stems, incorporates artificial hollows into mature trees and safe built structures, and retains a diverse mix of native fruiting species should enhance breeding opportunities for this adaptable hornbill in rapidly urbanising landscapes.
+These observations, together with earlier work in forested landscapes (Datta & Rawat 2004; Charde et al. 2011), support a two-component framework for hornbill persistence in human-modified habitats: (i) a structural filter, in which nests are restricted to cavities of adequate size, depth, and microclimate; natural or manmade, and (ii) a forage filter, in which yearround fruit supply and low hunting pressure allow adults to maintain body condition during the prolonged nesting cycle (Mudappa & Raman 2009).
+Habitat management actions/ planning that preserve/s large cavitybearing stems, incorporate artificial hollows into mature trees and safe built structures, and retain/s a diverse mix of native fruiting species should enhance breeding opportunities for this adaptable hornbill in rapidly urbanising landscapes.